 The truth is ADHD is a complex disorder with many different suspected causes.

-Here are Five Suspected Causes of ADHD that repeatedly show up in research:
+Here are Five Suspected Reasons for lagging attention span that repeatedly show up in research:

 ADHD is considered a genetic disorder.
 That means that ADHD “runs in families.”
 In fact, studies have shown that genetics account for 70-80 percent of the risk of having ADHD.